huntdatacenter/docs/docs/administer-science/agreements/downloads.md

 **Signatures**

 Invoice profiles are signed by Account signatory.
 This is the individual that is authorized to operate the account information specified in the invoice profile on behalf of their organization.
-Co-signature from HUNT Cloud is required to effectuate i Pilot period and/or Free quota.

 **Activation**